Schottky-spi/Zener/README.md

 ### Random-chance collection

-This can be used to get elements with a certian weight that might represent a chance.
+A collection that can be used to get elements with a certian weight that might represent a chance.
 For example:
 ```
 RandomChanceCollection<String> randomChanceCollection = RandomChanceCollection.of(initialElements);
 for (int i = 0; i < 4; i++) {